gchure/phd/src/chapter_08/section_04_counting_repressors.md

 error of the binding energy reported in @garcia2011.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most realistic approach that can be taken to avoid using only the "large" bin of cells is to to assume that all cells with a length $\ell < 2.5\, \mu$m have undergone a division, requiring a two-fold correction to their average repressor copy number.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most realistic approach that can be taken to avoid using only the "large" bin of cells is to assume that all cells with a length $\ell < 2.5\, \mu$m have undergone a division, requiring a two-fold correction to their average repressor copy number.
 The result of this approach can be seen in @Fig:correction_factor as purple points.
 The